-At the simulation time, the data is logged time points defined by the Log Update Interval setting in the Simulation Settings.
+During the simulation, the data is logged at time points defined by the Log Update Interval setting in the Simulation Settings.
 The log interval value needs to be selected carefully so that an appropriate number of steps is logged during the simulation.
 In general the number of steps that will be logged is given by the following formula: